Skip to main content

 Reciprocal Certification of Veterans and Other Persons

 If you are a veteran or hold a valid reporting license in good standing in another state you may be able to qualify for certification via reciprocity.
-The certification requirements of the other jurisdiction in which you are licensed must be substantially equivalent to the standard of the National Court Reporters Association for the earned designation of Registered Professional Reporter.
+The certification requirements of the other jurisdiction in which you are licensed must be substantially equivalent to the standards of the National Court Reporters Association for the earned designation of Registered Professional Reporter or the National Verbatim Reporters Association's Certified Verbatim Reporter.
 You will still need to take the Iowa written exam, however.

 Here is the application form for submission of military service or education as satisfaction of the requirements to qualify for the exam.
 If you are a veteran you will need to download and complete this application.
 It is used to verify that you have the experience or education to take the examination.